 After wrapping up the tree testing and multiple sitemap versions I was put on pause to work on another client (GCI's COVID response page and 5G launch) for most of March.
 By early April I was back to working on NM tool wireframes.
 I worked on wireframing the following tools:

 Goal Setting Tool

 We used XD to create our low-fidelity wireframes and presented two rounds of annotated wireframes to the client.
 After the second round of client feedback, the wireframes were stitched together using Sketch/Invision and the client tested the prototypes using their AlphaHQ audience.
 The prototype can be found here.

 NM has a massive IT department and the site will be revamped in house sometime in late 2020.
 Stay tuned. . .

 I worked on this project for six months and COVID most likely will mean a number of our recommendations will not be implemented and some could possibly be revisited.
 The most interesting part of working on this redesign endeavor for me was collaborating with a content strategist.
 In the future, I'd love to work in an organization that fully utilizes content strategy and has a dedicated UX Content Strategist (and even a Content Engineer role if we are getting dreamy).
-Involving a content person early on (even while we worked on personas) was a new experience for me.
-Exploring and learning more about personalization strategy and platforms was also eye-opening for me.
+Involving a content resource early on (even while we worked on personas) was a new experience for me.
+Exploring and learning more about personalization strategy and engines/platforms was also eye-opening for me.